Tix6/camagru/NOTES.md

 ### OTHERS

 - mail on comment.
+- pagination.
+- user page should not be reachable without login.
 - trim and size on input.
 - CROP instead of RESIZE on picture first canvas.
 - Stickers should be displayed in a better way.